 cf.waf.score.class eq "Attack"and the rule action to Log.

 Monitor the rule you created, especially in the first few days, to make sure you entered an appropriate threshold (or class) for your traffic.
 Update the rule if required.

 After making sure that your rule is logging the correct requests, change the rule action to a more severe one, like Managed Challenge or Block.

-- The WAF Attack Score is different from Threat Score and Bot Score.
-WAF Attack Score identifies variation of attacks that WAF Managed Rulesets do not catch.
+The WAF Attack Score is different from Threat Score and Bot Score.
+WAF Attack Score identifies variation of attacks that WAF Managed Rules do not catch.
 Bot Score identifies bots, while Threat Score measures IP reputation across Cloudflare services.